 Get To Know Rowland Hall

-• St. Mark's Grammar School was established in Salt Lake City in 1867 by the Bishop of the Episcopal Church’s Utah and Idaho Territories, Daniel Sylvester Tuttle.
-In 1880, the mother-in-law of a priest associated with the Episcopal Diocese donated funds to establish a boarding school for girls, named after her husband Benjamin Rowland.
-In 1896, St. Mark’s School closed in support of the public school system of the newly designated state of Utah, but it reopened as a boys school in 1964, and shortly thereafter it merged with Rowland Hall.
-Rowland Hall-St. Mark’s is still officially the name of our school, although today we are most often known colloquially as Rowland Hall.
+- In 1867, Daniel Sylvester Tuttle—bishop of the Episcopal Church’s Utah and Idaho Territories—established St. Mark’s Grammar School in Salt Lake City.
+In 1880, the mother-in-law of a priest associated with the Episcopal Diocese donated funds to establish a girls boarding school named after her husband, Benjamin Rowland.
+St. Mark’s School closed in 1896 in support of the public school system of the newly designated state of Utah, but it reopened as a boys school in 1964, and shortly thereafter it merged with Rowland Hall.
+Rowland Hall-St. Mark’s is still the school’s official name, although today we’re colloquially known as Rowland Hall.

-• Rowland Hall occupies two urban Salt Lake City campuses and serves 930 students from preschool (age 2) through twelfth grade.
+- Rowland Hall occupies two urban campuses in Salt Lake City and serves 940 students from preschool (age 2) through twelfth grade.

-• Rowland Hall is the only Utah school with an internationally recognized ski academy.
-Rowmark Ski Academy student-athletes consistently win at the local, regional, and national level and has an impressive number of alumni skiing for the U.S. Ski Team.
+- Rowland Hall is the only Utah school with an internationally recognized ski academy.
+Rowmark Ski Academy student-athletes consistently win at the local, regional, and national level, and Rowmark has an impressive number of alumni skiing for the U.S. Ski Team.
 We are the only school in Utah to offer professional ski training and competition at the junior level.

-• Our school offers over $2 million in financial aid each year, representing 9.4% of our annual budget.
+- Our school offers over $2.5 million in financial aid each year.
 Approximately 20% of our students receive financial aid.
 Rowland Hall also offers opportunities for prospective students to qualify for merit and need-based scholarships each year.

 Curriculum and Scholarship